 Survive your shift with the right shoes for work

 One of the biggest pains you suffer whilst working as a waiter is sore feet.
 Being on your feet for most of your shift and walking back and forth to the kitchens puts immense strain on them.

 Wearing work shoes gives your feet the support they need.
 Just because you like wearing your favourite trainers doesn’t mean they give adequate support.

 Aristocrat III, comfortable and supportive polished brogue

-Valencia, simple and classic work shoes
+Reese, simple and classic work shoes

 At Shoes For Crews (Europe) Ltd., our work shoes for waiters and waitresses have been specially designed to support you at work.
 Made with durable arch support and comfortable interior soles, you’ll feel supported throughout your shift.
 All our shoes have incredible slip-resistant grip to reduce the chance of slips or falls.
 Restaurants have plenty of hazards and when you’re serving customers, you cannot always watch out for slippery floors.

 Visit our shop to see our work shoes for waiters

 We've got the essential interview guide for attending a job interview to be a waitress.
 There's lots of questions they could ask you, so it's important to be prepared.
 Download our free guide that has over 20 interview questions you can expect (with answers).